vikchaudhary/beanscounter/README.md

 make test
 ```

-## Status & Caveats
+## Caveats

-- Parsing is a placeholder; real PDF extraction and mapping are pending.
-- CSV headers and schema will change as QuickBooks import requirements are finalized.
+- This is version 0.1.0 and is not ready for production use.
-- Do not use in production; interfaces and behavior may change without notice.
+- Interfaces and behavior may change without notice.
+- Author takes no responsibility for any damage or loss incurred from using this software.

-## Contributing
+## Contributors

+If interested in contributing, please contact me at vik.chaudhary@gmail.com, and then open an issue or PR.
+Generous attribution will be given to substantial contributors.

 - Keep business logic in `backend/src/paypal2quickbooks/core/`.
 - Orchestration lives in `backend/src/paypal2quickbooks/services/`.
 - CLI under `backend/src/paypal2quickbooks/cli.py`.
 - API routers under `backend/src/paypal2quickbooks/api/routers/`.

-Open an issue or PR with proposed changes and tests where applicable.
+Open an issue or PR with proposed changes and tests.